 Possible side effects for cromolyn include cough, flushing, palpitation, chest pain, nasal congestion, nausea, fatigue, migraine, sneezing, wheezing, psychosis, pruritus, dysphagia, esophagus spasm, pancytopenia, polycythemia, tinnitus, and pharyngitis.

 Omalizumab may be an option for adults and adolescents 12 years of age and older who have moderate to severe asthma, a positive skin or in vitro test result in response to a perennial aeroallergen, and symptoms not adequately controlled by inhaled corticosteroids.
-The dose and frequency of administration (every 2 or 4 weeks) of omalizumab is based on the initial total IgE levels (greater than 30 to 700 IU/ml) and body weight.
+The dose and frequency of administration (every 2 or 4 weeks) of omalizumab are based on the initial total IgE levels (greater than 30 to 700 IU/ml) and body weight.
 This medicine functions to directly bind free IgE, thus reducing its ability to signal further Th2 response including eosinophilia and mast cell activation.
 Baseline IgE levels are not predictive of response but are needed for patient selection and dose determination.

 Mepolizumab is an add-on treatment indicated for patients 12 years of age and older with severe asthma and high eosinophil levels at 150 cells/mcL or greater pre-treatment.
 Dosage is 100 mg subcutaneously every four weeks.
-As discussed above, this medicine binds to IL-5, thus inhibiting its signal to proliferate eosinophils in bone marrow.
+As discussed above, this medicine binds to IL-5, thus inhibiting its signal to proliferate eosinophils in the bone marrow.

-Some possible side effects of mepolizumab include a headache, injection site reactions, systemic allergic/nonallergic reactions, back pain, fatigue, systemic allergic/hypersensitivity reactions, influenza, urinary tract infection, upper abdominal pain, pruritus, eczema, and muscle spasms.
+Some possible side effects of mepolizumab include headache, injection site reactions, systemic allergic/nonallergic reactions, back pain, fatigue, systemic allergic/hypersensitivity reactions, influenza, urinary tract infection, upper abdominal pain, pruritus, eczema, and muscle spasms.

 Reslizumab is an add-on therapy for adults ages 18 years and older with severe asthma and eosinophilia.
 Dosage is 3 mg/kg intravenously infused every four weeks.
-As discussed above, this medicine binds to IL-5, thus inhibiting its signal to proliferate eosinophils in bone marrow.
+As discussed above, this medicine binds to IL-5, thus inhibiting its signal to proliferate eosinophils in the bone marrow.

 Possible side effects of reslizumab include elevated creatine phosphokinase (CPK), oropharyngeal pain, myalgias, and anaphylaxis.

 Benralizumab 100 mg given subcutaneously every eight weeks is currently in human trials, but data looks promising for treatment in refractory asthma and COPD.
-Similar to mepolizumab and reslizumab, this medicine binds to the IL-5 receptor, thus inhibiting its signal to proliferate eosinophils in bone marrow and augmenting eosinophil apoptosis.
-The extent of reduction in exacerbations, improvement in FEV1 and symptom reduction seem proportional to the baseline blood eosinophil count.
+Similar to mepolizumab and reslizumab, this medicine binds to the IL-5 receptor, thus inhibiting its signal to proliferate eosinophils in the bone marrow and augmenting eosinophil apoptosis.
+The extent of reduction in exacerbations, improvement in FEV1, and symptom reduction seem proportional to the baseline blood eosinophil count.